 Protect your home

 Before you list your vacation retreat on Airbnb or VRBO, you need to know how to protect it.
 Let local police and neighbors know about your plans, and consider hiring a nearby property manager who can help manage issues in your absence.
 Installing a reliable home security camera system that you can monitor from anywhere is also a must to keep tabs on what’s going on at your property.
 Your system should be weather resistant to the great outdoors, especially where tropical storms or snow is imminent.
-Check out Vivint Home Security for great home protection.
+Home security protection is affordable and may save on your home insurance.

 Know the legalities